-In making its decision the Board considers the outcomes of the risk management declaration program along with formal statements from the Risk, Audit and Credit Committees on the risk management performance.
+In making its decision the Board considers the outcomes of the risk management declaration program along the recommendations of the Risk, Audit and Credit Committees which held a joint meeting with the Governance and HR Committee.
 The Chief Risk Officer also provides his perspectives on the risk performance of individual executives.

 The payment of STI awards is subject to the establishment of an annual bonus pool.
 The Board decides the annual bonus pool and in exercising this discretion it has regard to the following: